StackExchange/dnscontrol/docs/get-zones.md

     TTL
     Record Type (A, AAAA, CNAME, etc.)
-    Target and arguments (quoted like in a zonefile)
+    Target and arguments (quoted like in a zonefile) Either empty or a comma-separated list of properties like "cloudflare_proxy=true"

 The `--ttl` flag only applies to zone/js/djs formats.